huseyin4334/sqlserver-practice/database-engineering/acid/ACID.md

   - It is used in the Snapshot isolation level.
 - Repeatable Read isolation level uses row level locks to avoid lost updates.
 - Serializable isolation level uses table level locks to avoid lost updates.

+## DURABILITY
+- Durability is the property of a transaction that guarantees that the changes made by a transaction are permanent and are not lost.
+- For example, I have a transaction that inserts a row into a table.
+If the transaction is committed but database server is crashed, the row that is inserted by the transaction is not lost.
+Because I sent commit command to the server.
+- Durability is achieved by writing the changes to the database's transaction log.
+- The transaction log is a file that contains all the changes made by the transactions.
+- When a transaction is committed, the changes are written to the transaction log.
+- If the database server is crashed, the changes are read from the transaction log and applied to the database.
+- Durability techniques; (Default is Write-Ahead Logging (WAL) in SQL Server)
+  - Write-Ahead Logging (WAL)
+    - It is a technique that writes the changes to the transaction log before the changes are written to the database.
+  - Shadow Paging (Asynchronous Snapshot)
+    - It is a technique that creates a shadow copy of the database before the changes are made by the transaction.
+  - Journaling
+    - It is a technique that writes the changes to the journal before the changes are written to the database.
+(Journal is a file that contains all the changes made by the transactions.)
+  - Log Structured File System (LSFS)
+    - It is a file system that writes the changes to the transaction log before the changes are written to the database.
+    - File system is a system that manages the storage of data in a computer.
+  - ....